Leaflet: Information for the user

 Levomenthol

-Angifen 8.75 mg orange-flavored lozenges are presented as round, light yellow to yellow-colored lozenges, with a diameter of 19±1 mm, with orange flavor.
+Angifen 8.75 mg orange-flavored lozenges are presented as round lozenges, light yellow to yellowish in color, with a diameter of 19±1 mm, with an orange flavor.

 Marketing authorization holder